MBiggel/PorinPredict/README.md

 ## Considerations

 * PorinPredict relies on high-quality genome assemblies.
 Before running PorinPredict, we recommend to confirm *Pseudomonas aeruginosa* species affiliation using e.g. [rMLST](https://pubmlst.org/species-id) and to assess the assembly quality using [CheckM](https://github.com/Ecogenomics/CheckM/wiki), [QUAST](http://quast.sourceforge.net/), or similar tools.
-In low-quality assemblies, an absent *oprD* gene may be due to technical reasons such as an insufficient coverage.
+In low-quality assemblies, absence of *oprD* may be caused by technical reasons such as an insufficient coverage.
 In our study, the following criteria were used to define low-quality assemblies: N50 < 15 kb, assembly length <5.9 Mb, CheckM completeness <97 %, or CheckM contamination >3 %.

 * In addition to inactivating mutations in OprD and promoter disruptions, PorinPredict reports missense mutations.
 Specific amino acid substitutions associated with carbapenem resistance are described in our publication: LINK